MikaylaCSmith/Never-Have-I-Ever/ReadMe.md

-# Mikayla's Drinking Game - Never Have I Ever
+# Mikayla's Game - Never Have I Ever

 A mobile and web application for playing "Never Have I Ever" with friends.
 Features a base deck of questions and the ability to create custom decks.